Smart Consumption

 Minors and Alcohol

-At North American Breweries, we take our responsibility as an alcoholic beverage-producing company very seriously.
+At FIFCO USA, we take our responsibility as an alcoholic beverage-producing company very seriously.
 And while we promote consumption in moderation by adults, we also try to prevent consumption of alcohol by minors, or those under the legal drinking age of 21.

 There are many good reasons why minors should not consume alcohol.
 In addition to being illegal, adolescents can’t handle alcohol like adults can.
 They typically weigh less and have less water in their bodies to dilute alcohol and they have fewer enzymes that help the liver eliminate alcohol.